1RaY-1/linux-startup/README.md

 -----------------------------------------------------------------------

-# Note few things:
+# More:

+* If you don't know what you are doing then don't run it, or try it out in a VM
+* You can try this out on a virtual machine before making any changes on your host, for better stability
-* Before making any script startup, make sure you added a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) in there.
+* Before making any script startup, make sure it has a [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix))
-* Your startup script will execute commands as superuser.
-* If you wanna understand how to manually make any script startup, here some links that will help you:
+* If you want to understand how to manually make any script startup, here some links that will help you:

 https://stackoverflow.com/questions/12973777/how-to-run-a-shell-script-at-startup